-The DHHS Division of Public Health is made up of six major sections: Chronic Disease & Injury, Environmental Health, Epidemiology, Women's and Children's Health, Oral Health, and Administrative, Local, and Community Support.
+The DHHS Division of Public Health is made up of the following major sections: Chronic Disease & Injury, Environmental Health, Epidemiology, Women, Infant, and Community Wellness, Oral Health, and Administrative, Local, and Community Support.
 The Division utilizes a single written agreement to manage all funds, that is, State, Federal, or private grant funds, that the Division allocates to local health departments across the State.
 This document, as amended, is called the Consolidated Agreement.